withastro/astro/packages/astro/src/core/render/README.md

 - Additional `styles`, `links`, `scripts`
 - And more!

-It is agnostic to what's being rendered and should only contain per-request information.
+The `RenderContext` is agnostic to what's being rendered.

+**Permitted state:** `RenderContext` should only contain per-request information.

 ### `Environment`

 Every app (dev and prod) has one `Environment`.
 It contains a subset of the Astro `settings`, `config`, and `routes` information needed for Astro's runtime to work.

-In dev, the `Environment` (aka `DevelopmentEnvironment`) is derived from the `settings`, `config`, and `routes` information directly as it's available then.
-In prod, it can only be derived from the `SSRManifest` as an intermediate layer so to keep the build output lean.
+In dev, all of `settings`, `config`, and `routes` are available, so the `Environment` (aka `DevelopmentEnvironment`) is derived directly from them.
+In prod, the `Environment` is derived from the `SSRManifest`, an intermediate layer that helps keep the build output lean.

-The `Environment` should only contain the global state for all the requests.
+**Permitted state:** `Environment` should only contain the global state shared across all requests.

 ### `SSRManifest`

-An `SSRManifest` is created during a build to save information needed for creating an `Environment` during the runtime start-up.
+An `SSRManifest` is created during a build to save information needed to create an `Environment` during runtime start-up.
 The values should be serializable (`buildManifest`) and deserializable (`deserializeManifest`).

-The serialized string is inlined to the server output and can be usually read from the compiled module's `manifest` export.
+The serialized string is inlined in the server output and can usually be read from the compiled module's `manifest` export.

 ### `SSRResult`

-The `SSRResult` is used by the public rendering APIs at [src/runtime/server/](../../runtime/server/).
+The `SSRResult` is used by the public rendering APIs at [`src/runtime/server/`](../../runtime/server/).
 At the top level, it is created by `renderPage` and passed down to the public rendering APIs.
 It is also often used in non-Astro pages, like `.mdx` and `.md`.

 The `SSRResult` object contains a subset of `RenderContext`, the state used by the compiled output (`cookies`, `createAstro`, `resolve`, etc), and the state used by the rendering APIs (`_metadata`).